namnd/namnd.github.com/_posts/2021-06-12-what-is-in-my-os-mac-version.md

 ### Vim
 First and foremost important tool any programmer must have is code editor.
-I have used variety of the most popular IDEs/editors, such as [IntelliJ IDEA](https://www.jetbrains.com/idea/){:target="_blank"}, [Eclipse](https://www.eclipse.org/ide/){:target="_blank"}, [NetBeans](https://netbeans.apache.org/){:target="_blank"},
+I have used a variety of the most popular IDEs/editors, such as [IntelliJ IDEA](https://www.jetbrains.com/idea/){:target="_blank"}, [Eclipse](https://www.eclipse.org/ide/){:target="_blank"}, [NetBeans](https://netbeans.apache.org/){:target="_blank"},